huohuoren4/docs/python/pytest/further_topics/example_trick/basic_pattern.md

 Note that as usual for other command-line applications, in case of conflicting options the last one wins, so the example above will show verbose output because `-v` overwrites `-q`.

-## Pass different values to a test function, depending on command line options
+## Pass different values to a test function, depending on command line options {#pass-different-values-to-a-test-function-depending-on-command-line-options}

 Suppose we want to write a test that depends on a command line option.
 Here is a basic pattern to achieve this: